multiversal-aspirator/Jira-ssic-Park/README.md

-# 🦖 Jirassic Park — AI Project Manager Command Center
+# 🦖 Jira-ssic Park — AI Project Manager Command Center

 > *"Life, uh... finds a way" — and so do your project blockers.*